Marvbudd/shoebox/README.md

   "title": "A New Collection - appears in the title bar of the collection page"<br>
 }<br>

+I have uploaded some very basic videos on installing and using shoebox.
+See this link to the playlist: https://www.youtube.com/playlist?list=PL8z7p1h74xBqbjDLCWjncm9EF5RL7oTDP

 As I release version 2.0.0, which abandons xml in favor of json, I have a small node.js app that converts accessions.xml to accessions.json.

 Some improvements I'm hoping for: